-The New Mexico Finance Authority loan was borrowed as part of a condition of a grant agreement.
+The New Mexico Finance Authority loan (#WTB-0191) was borrowed in fiscal year 2011 as part of a condition of a grant agreement.
 The loan has a zero interest rate but charges an administrative fee of .25% over the life of the loan.
-The District has borrowed \$37,000 as of October 31, 2010.
-Interest has not been imputed as it has been determined to be immaterial.
+The balance of the loan as of October 31, 2011 was \$65,000.
+Interest has not been imputed as the loan is between government entities, which are deemed to set the market and therefore, 0% is the market.